 Sneak peek of the content:

 - Coffee: Low-quality coffees in the market may contain mycotoxins which are known to cause cancer.
 Favor organic, water-washed, fresh, single-origin coffee which is not over-brewed.
-Avoid chemically processed paper filters when preparing coffee and avoid instant coffees and coffee blends.
+Avoid chemically processed paper filters when preparing coffee and avoid instant coffee and coffee blends.

 - Tea: Tea is the world’s second most popular drink after water.
-Tea leaves (depending on the type) are rich in polyphenols, theanine, theophylline, EGCG, and other catechins which are beneficial for mood, metabolism, immunity, longevity and brain function.
+Tea leaves (depending on the type) are rich in polyphenols, theanine, theophylline, EGCG, and other catechins which are beneficial for mood, metabolism, immunity, longevity, and brain function.

 - Alcohol: If you consume alcohol and want to avoid hangover favor homemade tinctures, & herbal alcoholic beverages, biodynamic and organic wines (low tannin, no added sulfites), and prepare your liver and body to break down and get rid of harmful compounds followed by alcohol drinking; for example. eat extra glutathione, B1 and ALA, take 500 mg of vitamin C and a glass of water in between drinks, take active charcoal before the bed